India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 | 100% renewable (captive solar/wind) | ~0.02 tCO₂/MWh RE | ~2.2 tCO₂/t aluminium (Scope 1 only) | €0/t (Below Benchmark) | €0/year |

-The difference between the all-coal and 100-percent-renewable scenarios is over €1.6 billion per year in CBAM certificates on the expansion increment’s EU exports alone.
-This figure — approximately Rs 14,500 crore annually, on an ongoing basis — dictates the economic viability of the renewable energy infrastructure required to power the expansion.
-At an installed cost of approximately Rs 2.5 to 3.5 crore per MW and a blended RTC renewable requirement of 35–45 GW for the 6 MMT expansion at full scale, the capital required for the renewable build is roughly Rs 1,00,000 to 1,40,000 crore.
-Over a 20-year asset life, and measured against Rs 14,500 crore of annual CBAM savings, this represents a highly attractive carbon payback period of approximately 7 to 10 years — even before factoring in electricity cost savings or domestic CCTS compliance benefits.
+The difference between the all-coal and 100 percent renewable scenarios represents over €1.6 billion per year in CBAM certificates on the expansion increment's EU exports alone.
+This figure, which amounts to approximately Rs 14,500 crore annually on an ongoing basis, dictates the economic viability of the renewable energy infrastructure required to power the expansion.
+At an installed cost of approximately Rs 2.5 to 3.5 crore per MW and a blended round-the-clock renewable requirement of 35 to 45 GW for the 6 MMT expansion at full scale, the capital required for the renewable build hits roughly Rs 1,00,000 to 1,40,000 crore.
+Over a 20-year asset life, and measured against Rs 14,500 crore of annual CBAM savings, this represents a highly attractive carbon payback period of approximately 7 to 10 years, even before factoring in basic electricity cost savings or domestic CCTS compliance benefits.

 Frequently Asked Questions